esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 CPU Requirements
 ~~~~~~~~~~~~~~~~

 SSL operations take significant CPU cycles to run, so it is recommended that all TLS/SSL sketches to run at `160 Mhz` and not the default `80 Mhz`.
 Even at 160 MHz, certain key exchanges can take multiple *seconds* of runtime to complete.
 There is no special cryptographic hardware in the ESP8266, nor is there a 32x32=>64 multiplier, nor is the program stored in onboard RAM, so there is little that can be done to speed this up.

-See the section on limiting cryptographic negotiation for ways of ensuring faster modes are used.
+See the section on `sessions <sessions-resuming-connections-fast>`__ and `limiting cryptographic negotiation <limiting-ciphers-new-connections-faster>`__ for ways of ensuring faster modes are used.

 Memory Requirements
 ~~~~~~~~~~~~~~~~~~~